How To Cure Parvo Without A Vet For Your Dogs

 Day 5 Parvo Treatment

-If your canine buddy continues to show improvement, you can add some multivitamins and supplement to his diet with your vet’s approval.
+If your canine buddy continues to show improvement, you can add probiotic supplement to his diet with your vet’s approval.
 Your pup’s organs are weak at this stage, so don’t feed him anything that can strain him.

 Feed your pooch a light diet for the next few days and avoid any solid food for the time being.
 If your pup doesn’t show signs of recovery, he may be infected with another disease.
 Seek immediate veterinary help if this is the case.